 - Original E61 grouphead (more on that later),

 - Stainless or black powder coat housing,

-- Choice of manual, semi-automatic, and electronic (automatic) volumetric
+- Choice of manual, semi-automatic, and electronic (automatic) volumetric dosing,

 - Three position power switch,